alishairbhuttah/Data-science-masters/README.md

 # Data-science-masters
-this is lecture number 2
+This is lecture number 2